lzhangup/pg-resources/steps.md

 # What are the next steps
 At this point of time, you should have realised that your post-grad study is a research based one.
 The following is a general overview of what a research project entails:
-- Identify a research topic
+- identify a research topic;
-- Develop a research proposal detailing your research question, hypotheses, work plan, etc.
+- develop a research proposal detailing your research question, hypotheses, and work plan;
-- Conduct actual research work
+- conduct actual research work;
-- Draw conclusions
+- draw conclusions; and
-- Communicate your findings to others
+- communicate your findings to others.

 To clarify further, you will need to go through the following steps to complete you MEng/PhD study in a nutsheel (You may skip steps 1-4 if you come prepared).